vvdleun/adlib-rol-stepsequencer-java/README.md

 The generated file should play back in any program that can playback Ad Lib ROL files (i.e. Ad Lib Visual Composer running on the DOSBox emulator, but also Foobar2000 with the AdPlug plugin installed).

 Note that an instrument bank (usually called STANDARD.BNK) will be required for playback.
+In typical Ad Lib, Inc. style, a separate commercial product, called Ad Lib Instrument Maker, would have been needed to create and edit those instruments, Visual Composer can not do this.
 Since I'm not the author of any bank file, I can't add one to this repository under the open source license.
 It was a standard practice to share instrument banks on Bulletin Board Systems back in the day, so it should be easy to find one on the web.
 Feel free to poke me if you need a bank file.

 ## SPECIAL THANKS